-The costs of short-term employee benefits are recognised as a liability and an expense.
+The costs of short-term employee benefits are recognised as a liability and an expense, unless those costs are required to be recognised as part of the cost of stock or fixed assets.

 The cost of any unused holiday entitlement is recognised in the period in which the employee's services are received.